 Trash Rules and Procedures

-Please find out trash/recycling company's phone number on the FAQ section of this website.
+The active trash/recycling company's phone number is available on the FAQ section of this website.

-Reminder Improper disposal of trash is a Prince William County health violation and it’s a violation of the TOTA covenants.
-Please help us correct this problem and keep our community looking clean.
-If you see a neighbor violating this policy by leaving trash or any household / automobile items in the common areas of the community, please let the Board know by emailing TotaBoard@Totanews.net or by calling our property manager MJF & Associates at (703) 369-6535.
+Reminder: Improper disposal of trash is a Prince William County health violation and is a violation of the TOTA covenants.
+Please help to keep our community clean.
+If you should see a neighbor violating this policy (for example, leaving trash or any household / automobile items in the common areas of the community), please let the Board know by emailing them at TotaBoard@Totanews.net or by calling our property manager MJF & Associates at (703) 369-6535.

-All trash must be in a covered container and placed at the curb, on the sidewalk, or if your sidewalk isn't by the curb please place the trash container in your parking space.
+TRASH REMOVAL: All trash must be in a covered container and placed at the curb, on the sidewalk, or in your parking space.
 Not the common grounds!
+Any bags placed out can only be placed out the DAY OF COLLECTION, NOT THE EVENING BEFORE.
+If your bag should tear or be rummaged by animals, you will be responsible for its clean up.

-Household items such as furniture, tables, dressers, sofas, and large appliances must be called in for pick-up.
-They are closed on the weekends.
+TRASH SPECIAL CIRCUMSTANCES: Household items such as furniture, tables, dressers, sofas, and large appliances must be called to the company to arrange for pick-up.
+Their offices are closed on the weekends and most holidays.

-No ‘remodeling’ nor ‘construction’ debris, such as wall board, lumber from decks, doors, storm doors, nor roofing shingles will be taken.
-Carpet, padding, tile, sinks, tubs, doors, cabinets, etc. are considered remodeling debris. [see suggestion following this article.]
+No ‘remodeling’ nor ‘construction’ debris (such as wall board, lumber from decks, doors, storm doors, roofing shingles) will be collected.
+Note that Carpet, padding, tile, sinks, tubs, doors, cabinets, etc. are considered remodeling debris.
+Such items will have to taken to the County Dump for disposal.

 There is no pick-up of rocks, sod, dirt, bricks, cinder blocks, iron or paint.
 Nor will they pick up 'building materials', such as plaster board, doors, windows & the like.

 Residents can put their trash containers in their parking spaces or on the sidewalk in front of their homes, but not before 6 pm on Sundays and Wednesdays.
-[This rule is enforceable by a $50 penalty to any offender].
+This rule is enforceable by a $50 penalty for each offense].
 If you have any questions regarding this policy, contact MJF Associates at (703) 369-6535).

 No trash is to be placed on the common areas.
-If you use the sidewalk, please make sure your trash does not obstruct other residents' use of the sidewalk.
-If you use your parking space, make sure the container is clearly visible and not hidden by your vehicle.
+If you place your trash on the sidewalk, do NOT place it in such a way to obstruct other residents' use of the sidewalk.
+If you should choose to place your trash in your parking space, make sure the container is clearly visible and not hidden by your vehicle.

 Suggestion for “Construction and Remodeling” refuse.